 Recently I have been away from home, with only work, an iPhone and a MacBook Pro to entertain me.
 While searching for a way to play a few multiplayer games I hit a snag – a distinct lack of controllers.
-While looking for a solution I came across Joypad for iPhone, and the now slightly outdated Joypad Legacy app.
+While looking for a solution I came across Joypad for iPhone [No Longer Available], and the now slightly outdated Joypad Legacy app.

 The software means you can turn any Windows or Mac OS X laptop into a portable emulator or games console wherever you are.
 And it’s now free!

 A Very Simple Setup

 The setup for this rather awesome freebie couldn’t be simpler.
 Head on over to the Joypad Legacy website [No Longer Available] and download Joypad Connect for Mac or PC.
 While it’s downloading (and installing) you should grab the Joypad Legacy iPhone app from the App Store.
 The software is surprisingly light, and shouldn’t take long to download or install on either device.

 Once you’ve got Joypad Connect and Joypad Legacy down and ready to go, launch the host software on your Mac or PC.
 The top list denotes preset configurations that gel seamlessly with the default emulator setups, the bottom is a list of devices that you’re able to use as a gamepad.
 With the software running on your computer, launch the app on your iPhone.

 Provided both devices are connected to the same wireless network (more on this later) then you should be able to click on your device in Joypad Connect (if it hasn’t already connected) to connect and use it with your PC as a gamepad.
 That’s pretty much all there is to it – you’re now ready to use your iPhone with an emulator or by adding your own custom configuration to use with your favourite Mac App Store, Steam or third-party games.